mariusavram123/cisco-notes/ENCOR/Wireless-signals-and-modulation.md

 - A point that is halfway along the cycle is at the 180-degree mark

-- Because an oscilating signal si cyclic, you can think of the phase traveling along a cycle again and again
+- Because an oscilating signal is cyclic, you can think of the phase traveling along a cycle again and again

 - When two identical signals are produced at exactly the same time, their cycles match up and they are said to be in phase with each other